QizhiPei/ScaleDiff/README.md

 * [Sober-Reasoning](https://github.com/bethgelab/sober-reasoning)

 ## Citation
-If you find our code, model, or data are useful, please kindly cite our [paper](https://arxiv.org/abs/2509.xxxxx):
+If you find our code, model, or data are useful, please kindly cite our [paper](https://arxiv.org/abs/2509.21070):
 ```
+@article{scalediff,
+ title={ScaleDiff: Scaling Difficult Problems for Advanced Mathematical Reasoning},
+ author={Qizhi Pei and Zhuoshi Pan and Honglin Lin and Xin Gao and Yu Li and Zinan Tang and Conghui He and Rui Yan and Lijun Wu},
+ journal={arXiv preprint arXiv:2509.21070},
+ year={2025}
+}
 ```